 The Duke PA Program is mission-driven and strives to recruit a diverse student population who are committed to increasing access to primary care in rural and underserved communities, and demonstrate a heart for service.
-We believe the interactions of a diverse student population contributes to a rich learning environment where students learn from each other’s shared experiences, skills, and cultural backgrounds.
-This promotes the cultural, civic, and intellectual learning of all students, broadens their perspectives, and improves their overall educational experience.
-We strive to create an educational environment conducive to collaborative learning, which includes respect for differences and identification of shared values.
+We believe the interactions among students with varied backgrounds, experiences, and perspectives contribute to a rich learning environment where students learn from each other’s shared experiences, skills, and cultural backgrounds.
+This promotes the cultural, civic, and intellectual growth of all students, broadens their viewpoints, enhances the qualities they bring to the healthcare system and their interactions with patients, and improves their overall educational experience."

-As a professional program that is preparing graduates to enter the health care system, we have an obligation to train leaders who can provide quality care to an increasingly diverse population in the United States and around the world.
-The lack of diversity in the PA Profession and the healthcare workforce diminishes the nation’s capacity to eliminate health disparities and improve the overall health of the nation.
+As a professional program preparing graduates to enter the healthcare system, we have an obligation to train leaders who can provide quality care to an increasingly varied population in the United States and around the world.
+Diversity of thought, perspectives, backgrounds, and ideas in the PA Profession and the healthcare workforce promotes the nation’s capacity to eliminate health disparities, improve equal access, and enhance the overall health of the nation.

 In an effort to carry out our mission and respond to healthcare workforce needs, the Duke PA Program employs a holistic review of applications and considers the special attributes that each applicant would bring to the class.
-We value diversity in the broadest sense and give preference to applicants who demonstrate a strong match to our mission.
-We strive to matriculate a diverse student body that differs in attributes such as age, gender, gender identity, disability, life experience, and years of health care experience.
+We value applicants with a broad range of backgrounds and give preference to those who demonstrate a strong match to our mission.
+We strive to matriculate a student body that differs in attributes such as age, gender, gender identity, disability, life experience, and years of healthcare experience.
 We also seek applicants who have served their communities or their country through volunteer activities, military service, employment opportunities, or service-oriented programs.
 The Duke PA Program is committed to recruiting applicants from North Carolina and geographically underserved regions, as well as individuals from different socioeconomic backgrounds.

 Admission to the Duke PA Program is very competitive.
 The following information describing recent candidates will allow prospective applicants to realistically assess their chances of admission, and to plan accordingly.